 In the case of primitive shapes, the MPEG_scene_interactivity extention of ISO/IEC 23090-14 (MPEG-I Scene Description) [47] and the KHR_collision_shapes glTF extension support simple geometric collider shapes such as box, capsule, cylinder, and sphere.

-In the case of mesh colliders, the object’s mesh and collider’s mesh may be contained in the same descriptive file if the the format of the file supports more than one mesh per node (e.g., MPEG-I Scene Description or USD).
+In the case of mesh colliders, the object’s mesh and collider’s mesh may be contained in the same descriptive file if the format of the file supports more than one mesh per node (e.g., MPEG-I Scene Description or USD).
 Alternatively, the collider mesh shape associated with an object may be described separately using a simple format (e.g., OBJ [40], STL [43], or FBX [42]).

 4.1.8 Light extraction